-As somebody who has been a part of five entirely different research projects at different labs over the last three years, I have had my fair share of different experiences when it comes to research projects.
+As somebody who has been a part of five entirely different research projects in various labs over the years, I have had my fair share of different experiences when it comes to research projects.
 Having now settled in to a wonderful project at my current lab I thought I would share some of the things I think students should take in to consideration when looking for a suitable research, honours or PhD project.

 - What are you interested in studying?
 The topic you pick is going to take up a lot of your time from now on, so find something you are passionate or at least somewhat interested in.
-If you aren’t invested in your project, staying motivated will be a struggle and you will be less likely to succeed.
+If you aren’t invested in your project, staying motivated will be a struggle and you will be less likely to want to spend time doing it.

 - What is the laboratory head like? / What is your potential supervisor like?
 I seriously cannot stress how important it is to get along with your supervisor/boss or at least have some form of a good relationship with them.
 Your supervisor(s) will play a large role in your project so you need to be able to communicate openly with them and they need to be there to help you.
 Many students have absent or not-so-good supervision and really struggle to get through their project.
 A good supervisor-student relationship is key to a good project.